 - Roadside Development involves two categories of mulch as follows: - Seeding Mulch, Type I or II is applied in the field with the seed mixture.
-This mulch is included in the price for the regular seeding and is not summarized in the plans. - Erosion Control Mulch is summarized on the Erosion Control Summary Sheet when recommended by the Maintenance Division.
+This mulch is included in the price for the regular seeding and is not summarized in the plans. - when recommended by the Maintenance Division.
 This material is estimated at the rate of 0.25 acres (1,210 S.Y.) per 100 feet of alignment or 0.332 hectares (3,319 m2) per 100 meters of roadway alignment) and is to be paid for as follows: